What it is

 - activate a basic protection against 'BadUSB' devices; USBDLM can ask on arrival of a USB keyboard or network device if it shall be activated

 - many other things, see help file, available online as HTML version too

 USBDLM runs as service under Windows XP, Vista, Windows 7/8/10 and all their Server Editions.

-Unzip the distribution (USBDLM.ZIP) file to "C:\Program Files" (an USBDLM folder is included).
+Unzip the distribution file (USBDLM.ZIP) file to "C:\Program Files" (a USBDLM folder is included).

 Then register USBDLM as Windows service and start it by executing the

 You can change the USBDLM.INI without restarting the service because it's checked for changes each time a new drive is attached.

 You can deregister the USBDLM service by executing the